math-fehr/Untitled-Language/README.md

 ## With Nix

-You can build and run the REPL using [https://nixos.wiki/wiki/Flakes](nix flakes).
+You can build and run the REPL using
+[nix flakes](https://nixos.wiki/wiki/Flakes).
 To do so, you need to ensure that your version of Nix support flakes, and run the following :